derekn4/CurfewBot/README.md

 - [X] Kicks user out of voice call
     - [X] Continues to kick user out of voice channels until curfew is up
     - [X] Mentions and shames user in General chat if they try to join before curfew is over
+- [ ] Push CurfewBot to server to run remotely and not local.

 See the [open issues](https://github.com/derekn4/CurfewBot/issues) for a full list of proposed features (and known issues).